Piping Design and Layout, Piping Materials

 W: Weld Joint Strength Reduction Factor

-The value of W (weld joint reduction factor) can be found from Table 302.3.5 of ASME B 31.3 (Refer to Fig. 6) and for our problem case, the value of W is 1.
+The value of W (weld joint reduction factor) can be found in Table 302.3.5 of ASME B31.3 for welded pipe.
+And for seamless pipe, it can be considered as 1 by default.
+For our case, the value of W is 1.
+Refer below table for your reference.

 Weld-Joint-Strength-Reduction-Factor